 - Pencils and crayons

 Set Up and Prepare

-- Create a KWL chart by tracing silhouettes of three different weather symbols and then writing K, W, or L on each (e.g., make a rain drop and write K on it, a sun with W, a cloud with L).
+- Create a KWL chart on a sheet of chart paper by tracing silhouettes of three different weather symbols and then writing K, W, or L on each (e.g., make a rain drop and write K on it, a sun with W, a cloud with L).

 - Review the online activity Observe: Track Clouds in the Sky! so you can help students navigate it easily.